 This seminar provides an introduction to economic analysis with a particular focus on concepts and applications relevant to business investment decisions and government financial behaviour.
 It addresses how to read and interpret economic indicators like GDP, CPI, PMI, Money Supply, Interest rates, MPR, CRR, Repos, exchange rates, Futures, Forwards, Derivatives etc. It also introduces a framework for understanding and analysing the broader economic and public policy environment in which a business competes.
 Participants are equipped with knowledge of fundamental concepts and tools of economic analysis in a richly practical, simple and actively engaging context.

-It is expected that participants are able to use published economic statistics and forecasts to assess economic conditions and outlook; become better equipped to relate economic developments to business, social, and political trends; and understand how to manage the risks imposed by the dynamics of GDP growth, inflation, exchange rate, interest rate and government fiscal policies.
+It is expected that participants will be able to use published economic statistics and forecasts to assess economic conditions and outlook; become better equipped to relate economic developments to business, social, and political trends; and understand how to manage the risks imposed by the dynamics of GDP growth, inflation, exchange rate, interest rate and government fiscal policies.

 Key Learning Objectives/ Benefits